crmitchelmore/styleguides-2/api.md

 ## Todo
+- Authentication and Authorization
 - Detail the use of `Patch`
 - Health endpoints
 - Hypermedia pattern
 - Casing in attributes/fields (and use of abbreviation in naming)
 - Headers indicating latency from dependencies
 - `RateLimit-Remaining` header
+- Localisation and Internationalisation
 - Events / event sourcing